wp-plugins/robo-gallery/README.txt

 In gallery hover settings you can enable template where you can fully customize layout of the shutter content using HTML tags, text and images.
 In template we have implemented some build in tags which gonna help you to build in some gallery images elements into hover

-= Which tags build in shutter of gallery hover template customization ? =
+= Which tags build in shutter of gallery hover template customization? =

 For now we have build in @@TITLE@@, @@CAPTION@@, @@DESCR@@